IrfanAkram5/irftalks.tech/Django/ContentSecurityPolicy_5mmQxQCJ.md

 ```

+If you implement CSP in multiple locations then, unsurprisingly, you will end up with multiple CSP headers.

 ## Resources

 [Test your CSP implementation](https://csp-evaluator.withgoogle.com/)

 [Django-CSP](https://github.com/mozilla/django-csp) - is maintained and created by Mozilla for the django framework.
 In my opinion it make it more flexible to implement and maintain as you can target policies for specific pages.
-You can install it install via `pip`.
+You can install it via `pip`.
+You also have the advantage of not having to learn implementations for different webservers.

 [Blog - Some guidance/examples on using Django-csp](https://www.laac.dev/blog/content-security-policy-using-django/)
 [Digital Ocean Community Tutorial on Django-CSP](https://www.digitalocean.com/community/tutorials/how-to-secure-your-django-application-with-a-content-security-policy)